alyssaong1/Bot-Framework-Tutorial/MISSION2.md

 #Building our Bot

-The bot we made in Mission 1 is currently not very smart.
+The bot we made in Mission 1 currently doesn't do much.
 In this part, we'll be building out the logic of our bot so it actually starts being useful and gives us news.

 ##Mission 2: Get News

 We're moving on to more complex stuff now.
-Let's try fetching top news based on category so we can stay updated with civilisation.
+Let's try fetching news based on category so we can stay updated with civilisation.

 **NOTE: We will be asking you questions at the end of this so do not just copy and paste without understanding what is going on.**